Updated On - July 12, 2023 by Nasir Khan |Reading Time: 5 minutes

 To Sum Up

-The above shows that a reasonable amount of time is required to complete the migration.
+The above shows that a reasonable amount of time is require to complete the migration.
 In addition, there are many potential weak spots.
 The Exchange Server must be in good working order, and the Public Folders databases must be online and mounted to perform the migration to Office 365 for Exchange Server 2010.

 To save time, money, and resources during the migration from Exchange 2010 Public Folders to Office 365, consider employing a solution that converts EDB files, such as Regain’s conversion tool for EDB.
 Open and navigate any EDB file from any version of the Exchange Server with Regain Converter for EDB.
-The data in an EDB can be exported to a PST or other file type in its entirety or in discrete chunks.
+The data in an EDB can be export to a PST or other file type in its entirety or in discrete chunks.